 -

-Jesse Bellemare of Cornell University for a proposal titled "The Influence of Life History Traits on Patterns of Holocene Migration and Geographic Distribution of Forest Herbs in the Berberidaceae, Liliaceae and Ranunculaceae"
+Jesse Bellemare of Cornell University - "The Influence of Life History Traits on Patterns of Holocene Migration and Geographic Distribution of Forest Herbs in the Berberidaceae, Liliaceae and Ranunculaceae"

-Julie Dragon of the University of Vermont for a proposal titled "The Systematics and Phylogeny of Carex lenticularis and its allies, section Phacocystis (Cyperaceae)"
+Julie Dragon of the University of Vermont - "The Systematics and Phylogeny of Carex lenticularis and its allies, section Phacocystis (Cyperaceae)"

 Abstracts